Opportunity

 “As we have opportunity, let us do good to all people…” (Gal 6:10).
 Volunteer your services, and seriously consider the requests of others when asked to do something or to help out – they obviously think you have what it takes!
 This will bless them while also enriching yourself.
 Serve faithfully and wholeheartedly, as unto the Lord, for who knows what doors will open as a result of our efforts.

-Satan also seizes the opportunity to deceive through a lack of knowledge of the truth or past events so don’t allow the devil the opening to bring you back into bondage (Rom 7:8,11; Eph 4:27; 1 Pet 5:8).
+Satan also seizes the opportunity to deceive through a lack of knowledge of the truth or past events so don’t allow him the opening to bring you back into bondage (Rom 7:8,11; Eph 4:27; 1 Pet 5:8).

-See also: challenge, chance, comfort zone, fruit (spiritual), initiative, possible/possibilities, preparation, proactive, responsible/responsibility, volunteer.
+See also: challenge, chance, choice, comfort zone, fruit (spiritual), initiative, possible/possibilities, preparation, proactive, responsible/responsibility, volunteer.